There’s No Easy Way Out

 Where to Look

 Always begin at the source.
-First, check Google Webmaster Tools (GWT).
-This is the only way to confirm you indeed have a manual penalty applied to your website (versus getting hit by an algorithm update).
+First, check your Search Console.
+This dashboard gives you different information than Google Analytics and is your interface to Google.
+It is the only way to fully confirm you indeed have a manual penalty applied to your website (versus getting hit by an algorithm update like the recent hit on non-mobile optimized websites).
 I know this sounds like Google Penalty Recovery 101, but you’d be surprised at how many Webmasters skip this step.
-In GWT you’ll find the details for the penalty itself as well as recommendations for recovery.
-This is imperative, as there are many types of penalties that can be issued for various kinds of spam activity.
+In Search Console, you’ll find the details for the penalty itself as well as recommendations for recovery directly from Google.
+This is imperative, as there are many types of penalties that can be issued for various kinds of activity that Google thinks is spammy.

-The most common penalty issued by Google is related to Unnatural Links.
+The most common penalty issued by Google is related to Link Building.
 While Google will inform you that you have been penalized for spammy links, they will not always provide you with the specific links that are harming your website.
 Instead, they provide a sample list of links, most popular domains linking to your website, and newest links.
-It’s important to note that each of these categories within GWT can include different domains and links.
+It’s important to note that each of these categories within Search Console can include different domains and links.
 You will need to capture all the data to build and analyze your backlink profile.

 Boost Google Penalty Recovery Efficiency